 Crimes Against Persons cases include all crimes affecting the safety and well-being of individuals.
 Investigations include offenses such as homicide, assault, robbery, kidnapping, as well as many other offenses.

 Violent crimes include cases of assaultive and injurious offenses against adults.
 Not only do these detectives actively respond to reported offenses, but they also try to identify trends in criminal activity and work with other units and divisions.
-INvestigators work closely with the District Attorney, County Attorney, and Crisis Intervention to enhance the probability of a criminal conviction and to protect and safeguard the victims against future violence.
+Investigators work closely with the District Attorney, County Attorney, and Crisis Intervention to enhance the probability of a criminal conviction and to protect and safeguard the victims against future violence.

 Crimes Against Children Unit

 The Crimes Against Children Unit employs detectives who specialize in investigating crimes against children.
-The majority of these types of crimes include Injury to a Child, Sexual Assault of a Child and Indecency with a Child.
+The majority of these types of crimes include Injury to a Child, Sexual Assault of a Child, and Indecency with a Child.
 The Child Crimes Unit works closely with the Children's Advocacy Center/Hope House and Child Protective Services to investigate these types of crimes.
 The Hope House assists in interviewing child victims and helps coordinate the investigation and prosecution of offenders.
 CPS will oftentimes receive the initial complaint and forward it to the Child Crimes Unit.
 CPS will also follow up on the future welfare of the child.

 Crime Scene Investigations Unit

-The Crime Scene Investigations Section (CSI) consists of a civilian supervisor and investigators.
+The Crime Scene Investigations Unit (CSI) consists of a civilian supervisor and investigators.
 The unit works together with Patrol, Narcotics, and CID to photograph, document, and collect evidence and latent fingerprints.
 The unit uses the Automated Fingerprint Identification and Extraction Program (AFIX) to help identify unknown fingerprints and palm prints found at crime scenes.
 Members of the unit have been trained in photography, the development and photography of latent prints, crime scene search, the identification and classification of fingerprints, courtroom testimony, analysis and enhancement of video evidence, and bloodstain pattern analysis.
 Members of the unit are fingerprint experts and can testify in court as such.

 Polygraph Services Unit